maklyakov/react-test-task/README.md

 Objective:
 ----------
-Create a front-end CRUD application to manage books on a bookshelf.
+Create a front-end CRUD application to manage books on a bookshelf, using this application as the back-end.

-The application is deployed and ready to access at the following base URL: https://react-test-globacap.herokuapp.com/
+The application is deployed, wth the API endpoints ready to access at the following base URL: https://react-test-globacap.herokuapp.com/

 Application entities: